What kind of wine is Sauvignon Blanc?

 What to look for then when identifying a typical Sauvignon Blanc?

-As we have already established the description sometimes given to Sauvignon Blanc is the ‘fruit cocktail’ of all grape varieties – gooseberries, fresh green apples, asparagus, pears, melon, passion fruit, mango and chopped bell peppers.
-Add these to ‘cut grass, cat’s pee, nettles, currant leaves and smoke - then you have such a gamut of fragrances and flavours to really challenge your senses.
+As we have already established, the description sometimes given to Sauvignon Blanc is the ‘fruit cocktail’ of all grape varieties – gooseberries, fresh green apples, asparagus, pears, melon, passion fruit, mango and chopped bell peppers.
+Add these to ‘cut grass, boxtree, nettles, currant leaves and smoke - then you have such a gamut of fragrances and flavours to really challenge your senses.
 All the wine regions where Sauvignon Blanc is recognised as being well established in terms of quality production will display some or many of these characteristics.
 So here we will concentrate on the main ones that we should expect in the creation of any quality Sauvignon Blanc wine.
+It's also worth noting that it is often a very dry style of wine.

 On the Eye: Light to mid straw with lemony hints and pale gold/ green hints for Marlborough wines